 You might also hear this called “proving duty” which refers to the fact the defendant is liable to the decedent for a duty of “due care.”
 Basically, that’s a duty to keep the other person safe or not to do something that may harm another person.

 Did the Defendant’s Actions Cause Your Loved One’s Death?

 Showing causation can also be easy or amazingly difficult.
 If a car crash happens, it’s comparatively easy to show the defendant’s car did or did not cause the accident.

 But again in cases where medical malpractice is involved, it gets very difficult to show negligence.
 For example, your loved one could die months or years after a negligent act (like prescribing the wrong medicine) happens.

-In wrongful death, if you show breach of duty and causation, damages are presumed because you showed the injured person was killed.
-However in cases where harm happens but wrongful death doesn’t, you can prove both of those but still lose the suit because you didn’t prove the nature and extent of the harm.
+If you show breach of duty and causation, damages are presumed because you showed the injured person was killed.
+However in cases where harm happens but not death, you can prove both of those but still lose the suit because you didn’t prove the nature and extent of the harm.

 It’s sad other people make decisions which can cause the death of your loved one, but it’s a reality you have to live with.
-If you find yourself in this heartbreaking situation, contact Mullen & Mullen Law Firm for a free consultation.
+If you find yourself in this heartbreaking situation, contact our Dallas wrongful death lawyers for a free consultation at (214) 747-5240.